Slalani555/DATA-SCIENCE-PYTHON/README.md

-This repository includes Python code for Machine Learning Classification Problem.
+This repository includes Python code for Machine Learning Algorithms.